fortuity/subdomain-authentication/README.markdown

 To sign in as the pre-configured administrator, (unless you've changed it) use

     email: admin@test.com
-    password: admin123
+    password: please

-To sign in as the pre-configured user, (unless you've changed it) use
+To sign in as one of the pre-configured users, (unless you've changed it) use

-    email: user@test.com
+    email: firstuser@test.com
-    password: user123
+    password: please

 You should delete or change the pre-configured logins before you deploy your application.